new £4m conveyor system will boost productivity and sustainability at torr super quarry

 An aerial view of part of new conveyor system at Torr Quarry

-The conveyor system will play a vital role in carrying greater loads of crushed materials from the new working floor to the processing facility at the far side of the complex, from where it is then packaged and distributed to customers.
+The conveyor system will play a vital role in carrying greater loads of crushed materials from the new working floor to the processing facility at the far side of the complex, from where it is then distributed to customers via lorry and rail.

 Furthermore, the new system brings considerable sustainable benefits to the work at Torr.
-This is because it negates the need for loading haul vehicles to transport the approximately 2,000 lbs of stone that are processed every hour, thereby significantly reducing the carbon footprint on site while maximising efficiencies.
+This is because it negates the need for loading haul vehicles to transport up to 2,000tph of stone that are processed every hour, thereby significantly reducing the carbon footprint on site while maximising efficiencies.

 Image